getreu/tp-note/docs/source/tpnote--manpage.md

 * Website: '`[blog](https://blog.getreu.net)`'
 * Inline image with relative local URL: '`![Alt text](<images/my logo.png>)`'.
-* Link to another Tp-Note document with relative local URL:
+* Link to another Tp-Note document with relative local link:
   '`[my doc](<../../notes/my doc.md>)`'
 * The same as above, but using the short autolink syntax:
   '`<http:../../notes/my%20doc.md>`'
-* Link to another Tp-Note document with absolute local URL:
+* Link to another Tp-Note document with absolute local link:
   '`[my doc](</home/kanban/documents/my note.md)`'
+  The base for absolute local links is the first parent directory containing the marker file '`.tpnoteroot`'.
+If absent, absolute local links refer to the root directory '`/`'.

 Although Tp-Note's built in viewer follows absolute and relative URLs, usually the latter are preferred, because it allows you to move more easily documents